-Key to the ongoing success of the Trust is the recruitment and retention of the right staff to work across all our schools.
-The Trust invests in extensive continuous professional development (CPD) for all our teams – from newly qualified teachers and overseas-trained professionals to middle and senior leaders.
-As an accredited partner of the Institute of Education, all our CPD is backed by the IoE, making working for the Trust a proven way to develop as a professional while working in a dynamic setting.
-Through the Lion Education Trust and the Lion Academy Trust, we are able to offer a range of opportunities for staff to develop as either lead practitioners progressing through school leadership roles or as specialist subject leads.
+Our success at the Trust depends on our ability to recruit and retain the right staff to work across all our schools.
+We invest in extensive continuous professional development (CPD) for all our teams – from newly qualified teachers and overseas-trained professionals to middle and senior leaders.
+As an accredited partner of the Institute of Education, all our continuous professional development, training and development programmes are accredited by the IoE, making a job at the Trust a proven way to develop as a professional while working in a dynamic setting.
+Through the Lion Academy Trust and the Lion Education Trust, we are able to offer a range of opportunities for staff to develop either as lead practitioners progressing through school leadership roles or as specialist subject leads.

-The Trust has a well-defined model of being visible and accountable to our parents and carers and within our communities.
+The Trust commits to being accessible and accountable to our parents and carers and within our communities.
 All our school leaders are visible and present at the beginning and end of each school day.
-We focus on resolving issues at the point of being raised and operate an open-door policy where we welcome working with our local community to ensure each school remains rooted in the area that it serves.
-Every school in the Lion Education Trust is non-denominational, co-educational and committed to positively contributing to its surrounding communities.
+We focus on resolving issues at the point of being raised.
+We also operate an open-door policy where we welcome working with our local community to ensure each school remains vitally connected with the area that it serves.
+Every school in the Lion Academy Trust is non-denominational, co-educational and committed to contributing positively to its surrounding communities.

 The Lion Academy Trust is always keen to support other schools.
 We are currently developing the Lion Learning Pathways, for example, a new resource which brings together a series of progression of learning guides and customisable lesson plans so that any school can benefit from the sequential curricula we have developed across the Trust.
 We also welcome the possibility of growing by adding "good" and "outstanding" rated schools to the Trust.
 Working closely with regional schools commissioners, we are committed to joining up with schools which are mature, stable organisations and which share our high expectations and sense of urgency in ensuring that every child’s learning is delivered to the highest, consistent standards.